nrwl/nx/docs/nx-cloud/private/auth-github.md

 This will point all auth endpoints to your GitHub server (rather the public one).

+{% callout type="check" title="Good to know!" %}
-Note: the above environment variable, also helps with setting up the GitHub app integration, so you can have NxCloud build stats directly on your pull request.
+The above environment variable, also helps with setting up the GitHub app integration, so you can have NxCloud build stats directly on your pull request.
 See full set-up instructions [here](/nx-cloud/private-cloud/github).
+{% /callout %}